-No!
-But if you don't, I recommend either using candy coating (also known as candy melts or confectionery coating) instead of plain melted chocolate, since that is also nice and stable at room temperature.
-If you do use melted chocolate, you might want to keep the dipped candies in the refrigerator until shortly before serving time, to prevent the problem of bloom.
+If you want smooth, shiny chocolate candy but don't want to take the time to temper, you have two other options.
+You can either use candy coating (also known as candy melts or confectionery coating) instead of plain melted chocolate since that is also nice and stable at room temperature.
+Alternatively, if you do use melted chocolate, you might want to keep the dipped candies in the refrigerator until shortly before serving time, to prevent the problem of bloom.

 - At least 1 pound of chocolate

 - Chocolate thermometer (this one is cheap and effective!)